ramezani-m97/smac-test/CONTRIBUTING.md

 - why you need it and
 - how it should work.

 If you already know how to implement the feature, please create a pull request.
-Please see the [Pull request](#pull-requests) section, to read further details on pull requests.
+Please see the [Pull request](#pull-requests) section, to read further details on pull .

 ## <a name="report-bugs"></a> Report Bugs